department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/birth-defects.md

 ### For Spina Bifida

-Your child may be able to get disability benefits if they were diagnosed with a form of spina bifida other than spina bifida occulta and:
+Your child may be able to get disability benefits if they were diagnosed with a form of spina bifida other than spina bifida occulta and **both of the following are true for your child**:
   - The child’s biological mother or father served in:
     - South Vietnam (the Republic of Vietnam) any time from January 9, 1962, through May 7, 1975, **or**
     - Certain units in the Korean Demilitarized Zone (DMZ) any time from April 1, 1968, through August 31, 1971, **and**